 The lush green vineyards of Irouleguy in Southwest France

-When producing dry whites, the utmost care will be taken to protect the grape’s fruity aroma – sulfur dioxide is routinely added before fermentation, usually during the crushing stage.
+When producing dry whites, the utmost care will be taken to protect the grape’s fruity aroma – sulfur dioxide is routinely added before fermentation, usually during crushing.
 After the berries have been crushed – if this happens – they will be quickly pressed, and the juice is transferred into a tank for cold settling.
 This serves two purposes: solid materials (pulp, etc.) can fall to the bottom; the juice is chilled to preserve freshness and prevent spoilage.
 The juice may then be filtered before the primary fermentation begins.
-Stainless steel is the preferred vessel of choice, as it enables the temperature to be controlled with impeccable accuracy.
+Stainless steel is the preferred vessel of choice, as it controls the temperature with impeccable accuracy.
 However, certain producers still use old oak vats (foudres) for fermentation, although there will be no flavor pick-up from these ancient relics of a bygone age.
 In cooler vintages, the winemaker will encourage the onset of malolactic fermentation – this converts harsh malic acid into softer lactic acid.
 In addition, aging on the fine lees (dead yeast cells) is increasingly employed to add richness and texture to the final product.
-But it is quite rare for Irouleguy Blanc to be matured in new French barrique; new barrels can easily cost over 1000 euros per container nowadays!
+But it is rare for Irouleguy Blanc to mature in new French barrique; new barrels can easily cost over 1000 euros per container nowadays!
 The wine will then be blended and bottled, ready for sale.